-Medical Services and First Aid Yes No N/A Comments Adequate number of workers are trained on each shift to render first aid if you have eight (8) or more employees.
-Medical treatment is near proximity to employees if less than eight (8) employees.
+Medical Services and First Aid Yes No N/A Comments A hospital, clinic, or infirmary for medical care is located near the workplace.
+Adequate number of workers are trained on each shift to render first aid if you have (8) eight or more employees or if medical treatment is not in near proximity to the employees.
 Medical personnel are readily available for advice and consultation on matters of workers' health.
 Fully supplied first aid kits are easily accessible to each work area, are adequate for the particular area or operation, and are periodically inspected and replenished as needed.
-Workers who only render first aid as a collateral duty are provided with appropriate personal protective equipment (PPE), such as gloves, etc. Workers who are expected to respond to medical emergencies as part of their job responsibilities have received first aid training; had hepatitis B vaccinations made available; had training on procedures to protect them from bloodborne pathogens; and have available and understand how to use appropriate personal protective equipment (PPE) to protect against exposure to bloodborne diseases.
+Workers who only render first aid as a collateral duty are provided with appropriate PPE, such as gloves, etc. Workers who are expected to respond to medical emergencies as part of their job responsibilities have received first aid training; had hepatitis B vaccinations made available to them; had appropriate training on procedures to protect them from bloodborne pathogens, including universal precautions; and have available and understand how to use appropriate PPE to protect against exposure to bloodborne diseases.
 Any worker that had an exposure incident involving bloodborne pathogens, received an immediate post-exposure confidential medical evaluation and follow-up.
 Emergency phone numbers are posted.

-Medical Services and First Aid (continued) Yes No N/A Comments Emergency eyewash and shower equipment is provided within ten (10) seconds, with no obstructions for a person to flush the eyes and body if exposed to injurious corrosive materials.
+Medical Services and First Aid Yes No N/A Comments Emergency eyewash and shower equipment is provided within 10 seconds, with no obstructions for a person to flush the eyes and body if exposed to injurious corrosive materials.
 The flushing equipment is tested at least monthly.
-The flushing equipment meets ANSI/ISEA Z358.1-2014 "American National Standard for Emergency Eyewash and Shower Equipment ".
-The flushing equipment has an audible or visible alarm to activate when the unit is in use in remote areas, and continues until no longer in use; or a two-way communication is established with appropriate personnel such as central dispatch.
-Note: Some companies electrically connect the alarm to dispatch so they can alert appropriate personnel for a response.
+The flushing equipment meets ANSI/ISEA Z358.1-2014 "American National Standard for Emergency Eyewash and Shower Equipment".
+The flushing equipment has an audible or visible alarm to activate when the unit is in use in remote areas, and continues until no longer in use; two-way communication is established with coworkers.
 Flushing equipment is provided to flush electrolyte from a person's eyes and skin, within 25 feet when changing, charging, or jump starting automotive-type batteries.
 Face shield and goggles are provided and worn.
-Employees have been trained to flush electrolyte for 10 minutes, clean up acid, and turn off or disconnect the battery while working with them.
+Employees have been trained to flush electrolyte for 10 minutes, clean up acid, and turn off or disconnect battery while working with them.